canozcivelek/traffic-sign-recognition/README.md

 **Dropout Layers**

-A dropout layer is added to make some of the input nodes dropped. a 0.5 rate of dropout means at each update, half of the input nodes will be dropped.
+A dropout layer is added to make some of the input nodes dropped.
+A 0.5 rate of dropout means at each update, half of the input nodes will be dropped.
 Which will speed up the process and not have a drastic effect on learning.

 **Flatten & Dense Layers**